xdrip-js/Lookout/README.md

 ```

 ## Interaction with Dexcom Receiver
 YDMV, so test it until you are comfortable.
-A few people have run Lookout concurrently with their Dexcom receiver (or Dexcom phone app with `--alternate` options without perceiving negative impacts to either.
+A few people have run Lookout concurrently with their Dexcom receiver (or Dexcom phone app with `--alternate` option) without perceiving negative impacts to either.
 Others have been less successfull.